 Chemical Formula: C6H14LiN

-Next on the list is Lithium diisopropylamide, another non-nucleophilic superbase which is known for its highly corrosive nature and solubility.
-Under normal conditions, the compound is synthesized by treating cooled diisopropylamine solution (tetrahydrofuran) with Butyllithium.
-Needless to say, lithium diisopropylamide is corrosive, and pyrophoric but commercial solutions are much safer.
+Next on the list is Lithium diisopropylamide, another non-nucleophilic superbase that is known for its highly corrosive nature and solubility.
+Under normal conditions, the compound is synthesized by treating a cooled diisopropylamine solution (tetrahydrofuran) with Butyllithium.

 3. Butyllithium